 Teacher scholarship programs formed in response to a teacher shortage usually require some sort of service obligation.
 In other words, applicants will be required to teach in the state for a period of time (e.g., 3-5 years).
 The service obligation begins after graduation from their teacher preparation program.
 Students who fail to meet this obligation after finishing their undergraduate program must pay the money back.
 In this way, awards with service obligations could be considered loan forgiveness programs.

 Robert Noyce Scholarship

 The Robert Noyce scholarship is actually a collection of scholarships given to students looking to teach in the STEM fields.
 This includes science, technology, engineering, and math at any level from elementary education to secondary.
 Schools often experience shortages in these subjects.
 This is often due to higher-paying positions in other industries with a STEM background.
 This program provides funding to schools across the country so that they can offer teaching scholarships to their students.

 The Nancy Larson Foundation

 This scholarship is awarded to undergraduate juniors and seniors as well as graduate students who are studying elementary education.
 Nancy Larson has spent more than 30 years in the education field.
 She held positions both as a teacher and successful author of mathematics teaching materials.
 She then founded a publishing company to create resources for other subject areas.
 Her Foundation awards nine education majors each year with $1000 for tuition as a way to help offset their financial burden.

 NEA – Jack Kinnaman Scholarship

-This scholarship for future teachers is available to students who are already taking an active role in the field as members of the National Education Association (NEA) Student Program.
+This scholarship is available to students who are already taking an active role in the field as members of the National Education Association (NEA) Student Program.
 Each year, five $2,500 awards are granted to education majors.
 Recipients must show financial need, academic achievement with at least a 2.5 GPA, and participation in NEA activities at a local level.
 The scholarship is given in memory of former NEA-Retired Vice President, Jack Kinnaman.
 Kinnaman spent his life as an advocate for both students and educators.

 Applegate/Jackson/Parks Teacher Scholarship